 What we most often associate with blood sugar imbalances is diabetes, a very serious but unfortunately very common disease.
 In fact, millions of people are likely walking around not knowing they have pre or full-blown diabetes.
-Dr. Mark Hyman believes that about 90% of people with pre-diabetes or diabetes go unnoticed, mainly because a simple blood test that should be performed by doctors, rarely is (more about that in my Balanced Blood Sugar Mama plan).
+Dr. Mark Hyman believes that about 90% of people with pre-diabetes or diabetes go unnoticed, mainly because a simple blood test that should be performed by doctors, rarely is.
 And make no mistake, “pre” diabetes isn’t “pre” anything.
 If you have pre-diabetes you are already at a much higher risk for multiple serious health consequences.

 It’s not just about blood sugar!

 Imbalanced blood sugar levels are one part of the problem but insulin plays a vitally important role as well.
 What most people don’t realize is that insulin actually spikes first before your blood sugar reads in the “danger zone” on blood tests.
 Insulin spikes first because your body is pumping out more and more insulin to do the job of pushing glucose from your bloodstream into your cells where it’s supposed to be used up as energy.
 This is when we begin to see insulin resistance.

 High carbohydrate meal → increased blood sugar → increased insulin levels → insulin pushes blood sugar into cells where it’s supposed to be used as energy